Skip to Content

 A cancel_at_period_end request (honor-flag-only) does NOT touch the chain and therefore does NOT need a signature.
 Pass { "cancel_at_period_end": true } to POST /subscriptions/:id/cancel with no X-Signature header.
 See Cancel a Subscription.

-Plan upgrades/downgrades (raising the cap, with optional proration) are subscriber-authorized, not merchant-signed: the subscriber consents on the hosted page (modifySubscription).
-There is no merchant signing helper for them.
+Raising the cap (with optional proration) is subscriber-authorized, not merchant-signed: the subscriber consents on the hosted page (modifySubscription).
 A merchant key can only charge within the subscriber’s existing cap or cancel.

 Security Best Practices